dogacol/Lectures/Web Design/Midterm Project.md

 ### Midterm Project: Main Page Development

 **Overview**
 For your midterm project, you’ll be creating the main page of your final website project.
 This will serve as the homepage, setting the foundation for the full, multi-page site you’ll complete by the end of the course.
-Focus on the core structure and essential styling, applying HTML, CSS, and basic JavaScript as outlined below.
+Focus on the core structure and essential styling, applying HTML and CSS as outlined below.

 ---